 Australian Proteome Analysis Facility

-The Department of Chemistry and Biomolecular Sciences runs a Molecular Analysis Facility in collaboration with the Australian Proteome Analysis Facility.
+The Department of Molecular Sciences runs a Molecular Analysis Facility in collaboration with the Australian Proteome Analysis Facility.
 The facility has five years of expertise, which includes providing advanced proteomic infrastructure.
 APAF offers proteomics services and collaboration in:

 - mass spectrometry